3229218431/embedded-systems-learning-log/README.md

 This repository documents my hands-on learning journey in **embedded systems**, **control engineering**, and **Edge AI**.

-The goal of this repo is not to present polished products, but to record **real engineering practice**: experiments, simulations, design decisions, bugs, and lessons learned.
+The goal of this repository is not to present polished products, but to record **real engineering practice**: experiments, simulations, design decisions, bugs, and lessons learned.

 ---

 ## 👤 About Me

-- Undergraduate student majoring in Electronic Information Engineering
+- Undergraduate student majoring in Electronic Information Engineering at ShangHai Normal University(China).
 - Focus areas: **Embedded Systems · Control Systems · Edge AI**
 - Interests: engineering-oriented learning, competitions, and open-source collaboration